Braypolk/spotify-discover-yearly/README.md

 ## Manually building and running
 For those who want to play around with the code, here's some notes:
-For JS solution, run `node js/app.js` (Again, the JS solution is not fully featured and things may not work properly.
+For JS solution, you will need to copy the values in go/env.go into js/env.js.
+Then you can run `node js/app.js` (Again, the JS solution is not fully featured and things may not work properly.
 Use go solution for actual usage)

 For Go solution,
 - `cd go`